brucemack/brucemack.github.io/_posts/2025-09-01-one-way-north.md

 cold, reasonably dry) and low bugs.

-Another side-benefit of August on the LT is that you start directly in the midst of the NOBO and SOBO AT bubbles.
+Another side-benefit of August on the LT is that you start directly in the midst of the northbound (NOBO) and soundbound (SOBO) Appalachian Trail hikers.
 This provides access to trail expertise and camaraderie during the early days of your LT hike.
 I met some very nice AT hikers and they taught me a lot (esp: Yellow Shoes, Knots, Swede, Tee Time, 62, Chef, Early Bird, Tagless).